Polk County Courthouse Interior Renovation

 - Retro-fitted existing, historic light fixtures to LED and provided new, custom fixtures to replicate historic light fixtures.

-- 93 LED luminaries were installed for architectural facade lighting, including ground-mounted flood lights, building-mounted flood lights, and in-grade-mounted luminaries.
+- LED luminaries were installed for architectural façade lighting, including ground-mounted flood lights, building-mounted flood lights, and in-grade-mounted luminaries.

-- Faster, more efficient communication and data sharing was accomplished through the creation of telecommunications spaces and a complete optical fiber system.
+- Faster, more efficient communication and data sharing were accomplished by creating telecommunications spaces and a complete optical fiber system.

 Photography credit: OPN Architects